ifohancroft/weechat-vimmode/README.md

 take you to the appropriate line.
 You can then use the default key bindings to quote the message (`Q`, `m` and `q`).

-You can customize the prefix/suffix for each line: `/fset vimode.line_number`.
+You can customize the prefix/suffix for each line: `/fset vimmode.line_number`.

 # Enabling vim-like search:
 By default, pressing `/` will simply launch WeeChat's search mode.

-Optionally, weechat-vimode can also handle `n`/`N` presses after pressing `/` and confirming the query.
+Optionally, weechat-vimmode can also handle `n`/`N` presses after pressing `/` and confirming the query.
 To enable this setting:
-`/set plugins.var.python.vimode.search_vim on`.
+`/set plugins.var.python.vimmode.search_vim on`.
 Note that having this setting enabled will require an extra `<Enter>` press to exit search mode (where only `n`/`N` are recognized and handled) and return to Normal mode.
 When in search mode, pressing `/` will start a new search.